UPPMAX/uppmax_intro_python/docs/sessions/the_way_of_the_program.md

     42
     ```

-!!! question "1.12.6.4"

 Whenever an expression is typed at the Python prompt,
 it is evaluated and the result is automatically shown on the line below
 (Like on your calculator,
 if you type this expression you'll get the result 42).

 A script is different, however.
 Evaluations of expressions are not automatically displayed,
 so it is necessary to use the `print` function to make the answer show up.

 It is hardly ever necessary to use the `print` function
 in immediate mode at the command prompt.

 ???- question "Answer"